Birthdays and Beginnings

 – Emmanuel David, Director (HR), Tata Management Training Centre, Pune – 2015

-Writing this opening blog for Saptha Beej got us in touch with each other once again, reminiscing those wonderful days and sharing our current and future plans.
+Writing this opening blog for Saptha Beej got us in touch with each other once again, reminiscing about those wonderful birthdays and beginnings while also sharing our plans.

-You see, as a default, we always tend to negotiate.
-I think then at some point he just wrote my name in different styles as a sample and… I was blown over!
-Then next I remember is that we were talking till late evening on our very first day – August 14, 1992.
-He never told me it was his birthday but I somehow found it through records… You already know what happened next.”
+As a default, we always negotiate.
+I think then at some point he just wrote my name in different styles as a sample and… It blew me over!
+The next I remember is that we were talking till late evening on our very first day – August 14, 1992, also his birthday.
+He never told me about it, but I somehow found out through records… You already know what happened next.

-♣ The Bond with Jack: His excellence, humility and dedication endeared me.
-His expertise in handwriting analysis helped me to decipher quite a bit in my HR work – both with the anonymous letter episode and while hiring for the Volvo.
+♣ The Bond with ‘Jack’: His excellence, humility and dedication endeared me.
+His expertise in handwriting analysis helped me to decipher in my HR work – both with the anonymous letter episode and while hiring for the Volvo.

 ♣ Is Jack and his handwriting medium still relevant in this online age triggered by the COVID 19:

-The present times are heavily dependent on the online modes of communication and demands standardization but the yearning for things that are unique still persists.
-In this context, I strongly feel that Jack’s talent and expertise in handwriting is still very relevant.
+The present times heavily depend on the online modes of communication and demands standardization, but the yearning for things that are unique persists.
+In this context, I strongly feel that Jack’s talent and expertise in handwriting are still very relevant.
 Handwriting is more a conduit than a viable career option.
-It needs to be made a part of any personality profile.
+It should be part of any personality profile.

 I have experienced many unique moments when I hand-wrote letters to express myself.
-Even before I met Jack, I was into writing letters, I still use only fountain pens and somehow have been using only the turquoise blue ink.
-Any letters of appointment or recommendation letters are signed by that.
-Even my condolence messages were handwritten.
-People have written thank you emails saying they were touched by the fact that I ‘wrote’ a letter, even observing the turquoise blue ink that I have written in!
+Even before I met Jack, I was into writing letters, I still use only fountain pens and somehow have been using only the turquoise blue ink to sign any letters of appointment or recommendation.
+I handwrote even my condolence messages.
+People wrote back thank you emails saying the fact that I ‘wrote touched them’ also observing the turquoise blue ink that I had written in!

 ♣ As an HR person, where do you see Jack fit in professionally, apart from the roles that he is currently into?